healthydevelopers/Mental-Health-Resources-for-Software-Developers/README.md

 # 🌍 General

-_In this area, I’m putting general links and resources, divided by area - you don’t need to be a developer or a OSS maintainer to use them 🤗 if you have any suggestions for items to add to these lists, please open an issue or submit a PR._
+_In this area, we are putting general links and resources, divided by area - you don’t need to be a developer or a OSS maintainer to use them 🤗 if you have any suggestions for items to add to these lists, please open an issue or submit a PR._

 ## 📩 Newsletters
 - [Healthy Developer](http://healthydeveloper.substack.com/)